 A smart, fair strategy will boost your credibility.

 Disclosure: If you click on the Amazon link in this post and then buy something, I will receive a small commission.
-I only link to books in which I find some value for my blog’s readers.
+I link only to books in which I find some value for my blog’s readers.

 Image courtesy of Stuart Miles at FreeDigitalPhotos.net